smartprocure/mobx-autoform/README.md

     // onChange: e => { field.value = e.target.value},
     // value: field.value,

-	// mobx-form-state isn't opinionated on what to track - put whatever you want on it!
+	// mobx-autoform isn't opinionated on what to track - put whatever you want on it!
     ...F.domLens.focus('focusing', field),

 	// A common pattern is to pass along props from field config